 In addition to the size of LDL particles, interest has been shown in assessing the concentration of LDL particles as a distinct cardiac risk factor.
 For example, the commonly performed test, LDL-C is not a direct measure of LDL but, chosen for its convenience, measures the amount of cholesterol incorporated into LDL particles.
 Since LDL particles carry much of the cholesterol in the bloodstream, the concentration of cholesterol in LDL correlates reasonably well with the number of LDL particles when examined in large populations.
 However, for an individual patient, the LDL-C level may not reflect the number of particles due to varying levels of cholesterol in different sized particles.
 It is proposed that the discrepancy between the number of LDL particles and the serum level of LDL-C represents a significant source of unrecognized atherogenic risk.
 The size and number of particles are interrelated.
 For example, all LDL particles can invade the arterial wall and initiate atherosclerosis.
 However, small, dense particles are thought to be more atherogenic compared to larger particles.
 Therefore, for patients with elevated numbers of LDL particles, cardiac risk may be further enhanced when the particles are smaller versus larger.

-Measurement of novel lipid risk factors (i.e., apolipoprotein B, apolipoprotein A-I, apolipoprotein E, LDL subclass, HDL subclass, lipoprotein[a]) is considered investigational as an adjunct to LDL cholesterol in the risk assessment and management of cardiovascular disease.
+Measurement of novel lipid and nonlipid risk factors (ie, apolipoprotein B, apolipoprotein A-I, apolipoprotein E, B-type natriuretic peptide, cystatin C, fibrinogen, leptin, LDL subclass, HDL subclass, lipoprotein[a]) is considered investigational as an adjunct to LDL cholesterol in the risk assessment and management of cardiovascular disease.

 There is no specific CPT code for measurement of apolipoprotein B. CPT code 82172 (apolipoprotein, each) might be used.